Skip to contents

 # remotes::install_github("lcpilling/ukbrapR")

 This only needs to happen once per project.
-Running ukbrapR::export_tables() will submit the necessary table-exporter jobs to save the raw medical records files to the RAP persistent storage for the project. ~10Gb of text files are created.
-This will cost ~£0.15 per month to store in the RAP standard storage.
+Run export_tables() to submit the table-exporter jobs to save the required files to the RAP persistent storage. ~10Gb of text files are created, costing ~£0.15 per month to store.

 For a given set of diagnostic codes get the participant Electronic Medical Records (EMR) and self-reported illess data.
 Returns a list containing up to 6 data frames: the subset of the clinical files with matched codes.